marcomele98/HikeTracker_Group05/Retrospective/Retrospective_2.md

   <br>
 - What lessons did you learn (both positive and negative) in this sprint?

-  We learn that is important to put under consideration the previous story and tasks in order to know when we can reuse some code and do a more accurate estimation.
+  We learned that it is important to put under consideration the previous stories and tasks in order to know when we can reuse some code and do a more accurate estimation.

   <br>

 - Which improvement goals set in the previous retrospective were you able to achieve?

-  We understood good the stories before starting the sprint planning.
+  We better understood the stories before starting the sprint planning.
   We divided the stories into shorter tasks and made more accurate estimation.
   We defined internal delivery dates in order to have a better organization of the work.
-  We communicate better in this sprint and in fact all the work is finished on time and not on the last day.
+  We communicated better in this sprint and in fact all the work was finished on time and not on the last day.
   <br>

 - Which ones you were not able to achieve?
 Why?